 The hearing then consulted the government’s existing smog policy and found that any PM2.5 reading above 300μg/m3 is considered “Severe” – the highest category.
 PEPA was then asked to disclose their previously unpublished readings from a set of recently installed air monitors.
 The measurements were similar to the AirVisual monitor for the same time period as the hearing.
 With the severe level of air pollution indicated by the AirVisual data validated, the Court ordered the Government of Punjab to prepare and submit a smog response policy the very same day.

-A court order has since been released, outlining a temporary Smog Health Emergency Action Plan to be put into place immediately, with a more detailed plan to follow within three months of the plan’s release.
-The order also demands that the government monitoring readings be published once-daily until real-time data is available to share.3
+A court order has since been released, outlining a temporary Smog Health Emergency Action Plan to be put into place immediately, and more detailed plans followed.
+The order also demanded that the government monitoring readings be published once daily until real-time data is available to share.3

 Time will tell what the impact the new policies have on the local air quality.4 Meanwhile, Abid’s proactive commitment to raise awareness local air quality proves the incredible change a single, dedicated community member can create.